John Drury (dean of Christ Church)

-John Henry Drury (born 23 May 1936) is an Anglican priest and author.
-He has been the Chaplain of All Souls College, Oxford, since 2003.
+John Henry Drury (born 23 May 1936) is a British Anglican priest and author.
+He was the dean of Christ Church Cathedral, Oxford, from 1991 to 2003 and chaplain of All Souls College, Oxford, from 2003 to 2024.

-Early life and education
+Personal life

-Drury was born on 23 May 1936.
-He was educated at Bradfield and Trinity Hall, Cambridge.
+Drury was educated at Bradfield College and Trinity Hall, Cambridge.
+In 2009 he married the art historian Caroline Elam.

 Ordained ministry

 Drury was ordained in 1963.
 His first post was a curacy at St John's Wood.
-Later he was Chaplain of Downing College, Cambridge, then fellow of Exeter College, Oxford.
-From 1973 to 1979 he was a Residentiary Canon at Norwich Cathedral and after that Head of Religious Studies at Sussex University.
-From 1981 to 1991 he was Dean of King's College, Cambridge.
+Later he was chaplain of Downing College, Cambridge, then a fellow of Exeter College, Oxford.
+From 1973 to 1979 he was a residentiary canon at Norwich Cathedral and then head of religious studies at Sussex University.
+From 1981 to 1991 he was the dean of King's College, Cambridge.
 That year he became Dean of Christ Church, Oxford, a post he held for 12 years.
-He was Chaplain of All Souls College, Oxford from 2003 to 2024.
+He was chaplain of All Souls College, Oxford, from 2003 to 2024.

 Honours

 He has been awarded a Doctor of Divinity (DD) Lambeth degree.